weisjakedev/MSFT-Endpoint-Engineering/IAM/Onboarding&Offboarding/README.md

 # Onboarding and Offboarding
 ## Purpose
-This section highlights the Onboarding and Offboarding protocols of the tenant which includes data lifecycle management
+This section highlights the Onboarding and Offboarding protocols of this tenant which includes data lifecycle management
 ## Architecture Overview
 Tenant manually onboards and offboards users.
 Since this is a small scale business, Lifecycle Management in Entra ID Governance is not used unless the business scales up and needs to automate onboarding/offboarding.
 ## Onboarding checklist